I am absolutely in love with garbanzo beans or chickpeas.

-However, all this started because at our local grocery store it was the first time I noticed they carry cresson salad, or for my Anglo-Saxon friends, watercress.
+However, all this started because, at our local grocery store, it was the first time I noticed they carried cresson salad or watercress for my Anglo-Saxon friends.

 I have also been experimenting with new spices.
 Therefore, wanted to play outside my box and this recipe is the result.

-Perfect party dish as well, as it can be prepared halfway the day before and at the last minute assembled with the cresson.
+It is the perfect party dish as well, as it can be prepared halfway through the day before and at the last minute assembled with the cresson.

 What is Cresson? and its benefits.

 Cresson or watercress is a green leafy vegetable that is very rich in vitamins A, B, C, E, and K and is considered one of the healthiest vegetables with more than 50 vital minerals and vitamins.

 Same family as kale, and broccoli.
 Nutritious yet extremely low in calories.